blair-c/rivals.academy/content/lectures/pomme-tech/index.md

 Pomme can jump cancel out of Down Tilt for some reason lol

 {{< video jc-dtilt >}}

+### DACUS

+All characters in Rivals other than Wrastor can perform a Dash Attack Cancel Up Strong by inputting a Dash Attack then an Up Strong in quick succession.
+Pomme’s burst movement from Dash Attack combined with her low ground friction makes hers pretty significant.

+{{< video dacus >}}

 ### Up Special KB Angle